NMNH-IDSC/autodunn/README.md

 ### Preflight file

 The preflight file is an Excel workbook that contains basic metadata about each loan that can be used to review dunns before they are sent.
 Loan metadata is pulled directly from EMu, and changes to most columns will be overwritten the next time the autodunn script is run.
-However, two columns can be overwritten manually.
-Changes to these fields will be retained the next time the script it run, except for the special case noted in the description of DoNotDunn.
+However, two columns can be overwritten manually:

 - **SupervisorEmail** allows you to specify the email address for a recipient's supervisor to be used when escalating.
 Data in this field should only be populated when needed and will not be used unless the dunn is escalated.
 - **DoNotDunn** allows you to mark a loan that should not be dunned, for example, because a staff member is aware that it is already being prepped for return.
 The script will populate this field if there is an error with the loan record, for example, a missing email address.
 When the script populates this field, it uses the prefix \[AUTODUNN\].
 Entries with this prefix will be overwritten by the autodunn script the next time it is run.
 All other entries are retained.

+Changes to these fields will be retained the next time the script it run, except for the special case noted for DoNotDunn above.